The Best Harvest Festival in Every State

 Bowen’s Wharf Seafood Festival, Newport

 Seafood is abundant in Rhode Island, and this festival has a wide variety including clam chowder, lobster rolls, stuffed quahogs and fish tacos.
 Colorful tents and live music make this a treat for eyes and ears, too.
+Add it as a stop to your East Coast foodie road trip.

 North Charleston Harvest Festival, North Charleston